Labour MP Liam Byrne used expenses to help fund mayor campaign

 The MP said campaign work by staff had been voluntary or done while on leave.

-The report says the Birmingham, Hodge Hill MP will not be asked to repay the funds because of the difficulty in establishing the exact number of hours the staff member worked, but also because of the delay in the investigation.
+The report says the Birmingham, Hodge Hill MP will not be asked to repay the funds because of the difficulty in establishing the exact number of hours the staff member worked and also because of the delay in the investigation.

-It says the delay was due to a previous parliamentary investigation concluded in 2022 which found Mr Byrne had bullied a member of staff.
+It says the delay was due to a previous parliamentary investigation, concluded in 2022, which found Mr Byrne had bullied a member of staff.

-Ipsa said the amount of work done on the mayoral campaign by the MP's staff member was "conservatively" about 1,000 hours.
+The authority (Ipsa) said the amount of work done on the mayoral campaign by the MP's staff member was "conservatively" about 1,000 hours.

 No sanctions against Mr Byrne are proposed in the report.